 A common design feature is the base of one section being separated from another by an internal divider; undoing this will allow for more space between items when carrying around a pack on hikes or other outdoor activities.

 You can keep your books, Reading material, or jacket to easily access all the items.

 If you want to reduce the size of your pack, use compression straps.
 As they keep the load stable, they are particularly useful when your pack isn’t full.

 Frequently used to secure a foam roll mat to the outside of a pack, these lash points are also used as general lash points.

 Small essentials such as snacks, energy gels, phones, wallets, gloves, and other small items can be stored in these quick-access pockets.

-If there’s anything else about this product or any other products within its category which might be helpful during purchase consideration, please let us know – happy travels, everyone.
+If there’s anything else about this product or any other products within its category that might be helpful during purchase consideration, please let us know – Happy travels, everyone.